 At Xilloc, we believe that engineering and technology can be used even more in healthcare for the benefit of individual patients.
 “Personalized medicine” is a term often coined.
 We feel however, that this is not yet applied to implants and prosthetics, as these are mostly standard products, sometimes modified for an improved fit.
 Everybody is different and unique and therefore the human body and a patient’s anatomy should be the starting point for the design and engineering of individual implants and prosthetics.
-We feel that we can bridge the gap between the physician and individually engineered products.
+We feel that we can bridge the gap between the physician and individually engineered, unique products.
 As such we aim to provide Patient Specific implants to reconstruct parts of the human’s skeleton.

 This translates in Xilloc’s Mission Statement: